SabotagePerformanceAppraisals/seattle-scrum/_posts/2018-04-14-scaling-is-the-answer-to-the-wrong-question.md

 *How To Do Scrum In An Organization With More Than Nine People* is relevant to nearly every class participant I’ve had.
 Nearly every company "doing Scrum" screws this up.

 My objection to "You can't scale what you can't do" is that you also can't do what you can't do.
-We can't ignore this anymore because most people who come to Scrum classes suffer scale-induced impediments such as these:
+People who come to Scrum classes suffer scale-induced impediments such as these:

 * They're parts of component teams (instead of [feature teams](https://less.works/less/structure/feature-teams.html)), or insufficiently cross-functional teams, or other teams that are just cogs in a larger traditional process.
 In the big picture, they're still doing waterfall.
 * They're surrounded by project managers renamed as Product Owners or Scrum Masters.